PHIL5101 Worldview and Basis for Critical Thinking

 3. To ensure Learners demonstrate worldview foundation for empowering people and building communities.

-4. To help Learners formulate a Biblical approach to transformative learning and leadership.
+4. To develop Learners who formulate the Biblical approach to transformative learning and leadership

 1. Critical Thinking, Problem Solving, and Research – Learners will demonstrate ability to think critically, solve problems, and conduct interdisciplinary research at a level appropriate to their program.